Uncover the Beauty: Mastering Macro Photography Lenses

 The Karst Creek Trail is a popular hike in the area and is accessible for hikers of most skill levels.
 The trail runs the old growth forest, a limestone region and sink holes before ending at the waterfall.
 However, keep in mind that the route crosses over a rocky creek bed that will restrict access for older family members or families with strollers.

 Like all waterfall in strathcona park, the best time to head out and take pictures is late winter early sprint.
-You want to photography waterfalls when the snow begins to melt and the water levels are higher.
+You want to photograph waterfalls when the snow begins to melt and the water levels are higher.
 However, there is always the acceptation, but Karst creek waterfall is not one of them.

 Honestly, the trail is a mess.
 It is difficult to hike and need some work to repair the area.
 Before heading out I would check the BC parks trail report.